How to Get to Vigo

 Vigo

-As a large city, Vigo has paid parking zones downtown where you can leave your car, but for several days, it can be expensive and not very secure.
-No worries: there are monitored car parks in the city centre, all with 24-hour access and CCTV.
-If you’d rather save money, just head slightly outside the historic centre to nearby neighbourhoods, and in 15–20 minutes by bus or taxi you’re back in the heart of the city.
+In Vigo, as a large city, you will find paid areas in the city center where you can leave your car, although for several days it can be quite expensive and does not offer much security.
+No problem: you have monitored parking lots right in the center, all with 24-hour access and cameras.
+If you prefer not to dig deep into your pockets, just move a little away from the historic center to peripheral neighborhoods, and in 15-20 minutes by bus or taxi you will be back in the heart of the city.

-But if you’d rather forget about your car until the end of the Camino, we’ve got you covered.
-We offer a vehicle transfer service: hand us your keys in Vigo, and we’ll drive your car to Santiago, where it’ll be waiting for you the same day you reach Praza do Obradoiro.
+Now, if what you want is not to worry about the car until you finish the Camino, we have it solved.
+We offer a vehicle transfer service: you hand over the keys in Vigo and we will drive your car to Santiago, where it will be waiting for you on the same day you arrive at the Praza do Obradoiro.

-To top it off, we can arrange private transfers tailored to your needs.
-Whether you want us to pick you up from Peinador airport and take you to your hotel, or you need a transfer from Santiago to Vigo (or the other way around) to better connect with your flight or train, just let us know the date, time, and number of people.
+And, to top it off, we can organize private transfers tailored to your needs.
+Whether you need us to take you from Peinador Airport to your hotel, or if you want a transfer from Santiago to Vigo (or vice versa) to better connect with your flight or train, just let us know the date, time, and number of people.

-Now you know everything you need to get to Vigo — and why it deserves to be the kilometre 0 of your next Camino de Santiago.
-Book the transport that best suits you, let us take care of the rest — accommodation, luggage transfer, tailored packs — and enjoy every step from sea to cathedral.
+You now know everything you need to know to get to Vigo and why it deserves to be the kilometer 0 of your next Camino de Santiago.
+Book the transportation that suits you best, let us know so we can take care of the rest —accommodation, luggage transfer, customized packs— and enjoy every step from the sea to the cathedral.

-Buen Camino — and see you soon among mussel farms and seagulls!
+¡Buen Camino and see you very soon among mussel rafts and seagulls!